 16 Cool Things To Do In Chicago (Most For Free)

 The Chicago River Walk is a 2 kilometers (1.2 miles) long pedestrian walkway beside the Chicago River and is a cool way to start exploring Chicago.
-The Chicago River snakes it way through downtown Chicago and is lined on either side by towering skyscrapers.
+The Chicago River snakes its way through downtown Chicago and is lined on either side by towering skyscrapers.

 Skyscrapers are one of the defining images of Chicago so you really get a feel for the city along the river.
 The River Walk was completed in 2016 and cost 110 million USD to complete.
 But it was well worth the money as it creates an awesome public space to experience downtown Chicago.

 Chicago River Walk with skyline

-The walkway has restaurants, bars, cafes where you can stop for something to eat and drink.
+The walkway has restaurants, bars, and cafes where you can stop for something to eat and drink.
 There are also multiple areas to sit and relax or you can hire kayaks and paddle down the river.

 Bars along the Chicago River Walk

-The Trump Tower from the Chicago River.
+The Trump Tower from the Chicago River

-The Trump tower from the River Walk
+The Trump Tower from the River Walk

 Taking a free stroll down the riverwalk is in my opinion the best way to start exploring the city.
-But if you want to have a more in depth tour of the river you may want to take an architecture boat tour.
+But if you want to have a more in-depth tour of the river you may want to take an architecture boat tour.
 Which is one of the next cool things to do in Chicago on the list.

-2. Architecture Boat Tour
+2. Go on an Architecture Boat Tour

 While you are in Chicago you will see many boats doing tours of the Chicago River.
 I am usually someone who stays away from tours but the architecture boats tours are really interesting and well worth the money.

 Chicago was always been a world leader in Skyscraper trends ever since building the first one in 1885.
-On the tour along the river you will see many different styles of skyscrapers from a lot of different eras and angles.
+On the tour along the river, you will see many different styles of skyscrapers from a lot of different eras and angles.

-Architecture boat tour on the Chicago river
+Architecture boat tour on the Chicago River

-GoCity Pass
+Save with the GoCity Pass

-If you are considering visiting quite a few tourist attractions during your visit to Chicago then you may want to consider buying a GoCity pass.
+If you are considering visiting quite a few tourist attractions during your visit to Chicago then you may want to consider buying a Go City Pass starting at 124 USD.

-The GoCity pass allows you to visit a selection of tourist attractions such as architecture boat tours, museums and observation decks.
-With the pass you can save up to 48%.
+The GoCity pass allows you to visit a selection of tourist attractions such as architecture boat tours, museums, and observation decks.
+With the pass, you can save up to 48%.
 This could save you up to 196 USD if you visit all the attractions available on the pass.

-3. Millennium Park
+3. Check out the Bean in Millennium Park

-Millennium Park is a fairly new addition to Chicago but it contains one of it’s most famous attractions, the Bean.
+Millennium Park is a fairly new addition to Chicago but it contains one of its most famous attractions, the Bean.
 If you google Chicago one of the first images you will see is the Cloud Gate or the Bean as it is more commonly called.
-But the Bean is not the only attraction in Millennium Park.
-The park has multiple outdoor areas, theaters and public art for people to enjoy.

 The Bean in Millennium Park.
 Walking under it is super cool!
-It is like looking up into a kaleidoscope.
+It is like looking up into a kaleidoscope

-The park was opened in 2004 and has quickly become it’s top tourist attraction with over 25 million people visiting per year.
-Before the park was built the area was filled with parking lots and train tracks.
 It is hard to imagine now that the area is full of public art and venues for live music.
-It has really transformed this part of the city and made it to one of the cool things to do in Chicago!
+It has really transformed this part of the city and made it one of the cool and fun things to do in Chicago!

-The Crown Fountain in Millennium Park.
+The Crown Fountain in Millennium Park at daytime

 The Crown Fountain in Millennium Park

-The Crown Fountain in Millennium Park at night.
+The Crown Fountain in Millennium Park at night

-Also a great fountain to visit at night!
+Also, a great fountain to visit at night!

-Apart from the Bean one of my favorite parts of Millennium Park is The Crown Fountain.
+Apart from the Bean one of my favorite parts of Millennium Park is the Crown Fountain.
 The fountain consists of two large rectangular structures with water cascading down the sides.
-In the middle peoples faces are projected and every so often water will shoot out of the mouth of the persons face.
+In the middle people’s faces are projected and every so often water will shoot out of the mouth of the person’s face.

 It is a really unique fountain and also super cool to visit at night when you can see the faces reflecting in the pools of water below.
 If you are visiting Chicago in summer then there is a good chance that you may be able to see some live music in Millennium Park.